Breaking News (2004 film)

-Breaking News (大事件) is a 2004 Hong Kong action film produced and directed by Johnnie To, and starring Richie Jen, Kelly Chen, Nick Cheung, Eddie Cheung, Simon Yam and Maggie Shiu.
+Breaking News (大事件) is a 2004 Hong Kong action film produced and directed by Johnnie To, and starring Richie Jen, Kelly Chen, and Nick Cheung.
 The film premiered out of competition at the 2004 Cannes Film Festival.

 Plot

 The Hong Kong Police finds itself in a public relations crisis after a disastrous shootout and the scene of a police officer surrendering in apparent fear to the mobsters was captured and telecast by the local media.
-Inspector Cheung and his crew are assigned to the task of catching these mobsters, led by the intelligent and resourceful Yuen.
+Inspector Cheung and his crew are assigned to the task of catching these mobsters, led by the intelligent and resourceful Yuan.

 In the meantime, Superintendent Rebecca Fong leads an effort on the part of the Hong Kong Police to mislead the media and salvage the reputation of the police team.
 She sees the chance in a raid on the mobsters hiding out in an apartment, while Inspector Cheung leads his own team to search for the mobsters, with many gunfights breaking out in between.
+While the police are evacuating the apartment, Yuan accidentally rescues another team: the killer Chun and his companions.
+Yuan and Fong use the media to wage a propaganda war.

-Yuen hides out in the apartment of Yip, a bumbling taxi driver and single father of two.
-With the reluctant help of Yip's computer whiz son, he plays an intricate cat and mouse game with the police, releasing suspicious images of the police being defeated to the media.
-Superintendent Fong thwarts the effort with tricks of her own, including releasing a sumptuous packed lunch to the numerous squads on duty.
-After PTU officers were defeated in the first raid attempt, SDU operators were called in to flush out Yuen and his fellow mobsters.
+Yuan and Chun finally decide to create chaos.
+They escape from the apartment after freeing the remaining residents of the apartment, having a gunfight with the police during the chaos with the death of their companions.
+Cheung and Fong see through their trick and followed Yuan.
+Yuan takes Fong as a hostage and goes to the place where Chun goes to assassinate the target, and acts in his place, but Cheung and other police officers follow Fong's tracker and rush to the scene, which makes the assassination impossible.
+Fong says that she would not let this "show" be messed up in her hands.
+Yuan knows that the defeat is inevitable, so he decides to expose himself and is shot dead by the police.
+The police promotes Cheung and Fong as the heroes of this "show".

-Inspector Cheung successfully tracks down Yuen, though he is defeated only after a high-octane chase and gunfight sequence, with Fong held hostage.
+At the end of the story, the killer Chun takes Yuan's place in hijacking the cash withdrawal vehicle and is also shot dead.